edulinq/lms-docker-canvas-testdata/README.md

 ```

 This will verify that the test HTTP exchanges in the [testdata/http](testdata/http) directory
-get the same response from you Canvas image.
+get the same response from your Canvas image.

 This verification step is also done as part of CI.